Chinmay4285/CustomerSegmentation-Churning-and-Analysis/README.md

 # CustomerSegmentation-Churning-and-Analysis
 EDA and customer segmentation with RFM analysis.
+It was part of hackathon conducted by LMG group on hackerearth.It lasted for a month long.You can download data sets fromn link given beow.

 https://www.hackerearth.com/challenge/hiring/LMG-analytics-data-science-hiring-challenge